Speech Therapy Snow

 6. Follow The leader

 What To Do: Play follow the leader where one person is the leader and gives directions to the followers.
+This is my favorite speech therapy snow idea!

 - Following Directions - As the leader, give directions where to go.
 As the follower, practice following directions.